ctrivinoe/ctrivinoe/README.md

-### Hi there 👋
+### Hi there 👋 I'm Trivi
+---

-- 🌱 I’m currently learning front-end and cibersecurity 🔐
+- 🌱 I’m currently learning chiefly front-end and cibersecurity 🔐
 - 💬 Ask me about what u want, if I know, I'll try to help u!
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I love to read and travel
+- ⚡ Fun fact: I love to read, boardgames and travel
+- 🎮 Retro 👾 lover
+- 💚 #NeverStopLearning

 ### Connect with me: